-We collect your organic waste every week free of charge.
-You can put your green bin outside to be emptied every week, even if it is not completely full.
-See the Environmental App or the Waste Calendar to find out when we collect organic waste in your neighbourhood.
+We collect your organic waste every week, free of charge.
+You can put your green bin outside to be emptied every week, even if it is not full.
+See the Milieu App or the Waste Calendar to find out your bin collection day.

-You can request two green buckets or containers free of charge.
+You can request 2 green buckets or containers free of charge.
 The green bucket holds 25 litres.
 The green container holds 140 litres.

-- Would you like a green bin or an extra green bin?
-Request it online (using your DigiD) or phone 14 043.
+- Do you need a green bin or an extra green bin?
+Request it online (using your DigiD) or call us on 14 043.